grantcarthew/start-prototype/docs/cli/start-assets-add.md

 ### Multi-File Asset Handling

-Assets may have multiple files:
+Assets may consist of multiple files:

 ```
 pre-commit-review.toml       # Required (task definition)
 pre-commit-review.md         # Optional (documentation)
-pre-commit-review.meta.toml  # Metadata (not downloaded)
+pre-commit-review.meta.toml  # Metadata
 ```

-**All non-meta files downloaded** to cache.
+**All files downloaded** (including metadata) when installing an asset.
+This ensures full offline capability and metadata availability for updates.

 **Only .toml added to config** (references other files as needed).